brhue/weather-dashboard/README.md

 - mobile-first responsive design
 - error message when a city cannot be found

 Also makes use of [jQuery](https://jquery.com) for easier ajax handling.
+Check out the [live](https://brhue.github.io/weather-dashboard/) version.
 ## Installation
 Clone the repository to your local machine.
 ## Usage